qgis/QGIS-Documentation/docs/pyqgis_developer_cookbook/tasks.rst

 .. warning::
-   Any background task (regardless of how it is created) must NEVER perform any GUI based operations, such as creating new widgets or interacting with existing widgets.
+   Any background task (regardless of how it is created) must NEVER use any QObject that live on the main thread, such as accessing QgsVectorLayer, QgsProject or perform any GUI based operations like creating new widgets or interacting with existing widgets.
    Qt widgets must only be accessed or modified from the main thread.
+   Data that is used in a task must be copied before the task is started.
    Attempting to use them from background threads will result in crashes.

 Dependencies between tasks can be described using the :meth:`addSubTask <qgis.core.QgsTask.addSubTask>` function of :class:`QgsTask <qgis.core.QgsTask>`.